Upgrading Z-NET or Z-NET G3 to 800 Series Z-Wave

 Reassemble the Z-NET

-Follow the instructions in the migration guide for restoring your Z-NET backup to the newly upgraded Z-NET 800.
+Follow the instructions in 800 Series Controller Migration Guide (SmartStick or Z-NET) for restoring your Z-NET backup to the newly upgraded Z-NET 800.